Governance Structure and Operations

 Policy and Procedures for Appointing Director Candidates

-Based on reviews concerning the composition, standards for selection, etc. of the Board of Directors and committees by the Corporate Governance Committee, the Nominating Committee raises its policy to upgrade its selections of Director candidates by performing yearly examinations from the standpoints of balance of knowledge, experience and capabilities, and diversity, and uses the following process to make selections.
-(With the establishment of the Corporate Governance Committee in June 2023, going forward the Committee will review the composition of the Board of Directors and committees and their standards for the selection.)
+Based on reviews concerning the composition, standards for selection, etc. of the Board of Directors and the three committees, the Nominating Committee raises its policy to upgrade its selections of Director candidates by performing yearly examinations from the standpoints of balance of knowledge, experience and capabilities, and diversity, and uses the following process to make selections.

 <Board of Directors>